 tencent cloud

-This document describes how to use open-source SDK to send and receive messages by using the SDK for PHP as an example and helps you better understand the message sending and receiving processes.
+This document introduces how to use an open-source SDK (taking the PHP SDK as an example) to send and receive messages, so as to help you better understand the complete process of sending and receiving messages.

 Prerequisites

-RabbitMQ officially recommends the php-amqplib client.
-First, you need to import the php-amqplib library into your project.
+According to the RabbitMQ official website, it is recommended to use the php-amqplib client.
+First, it is required to import the php-amqplib library into the project.

-1. Add the composer.json file to your project.
+1. Add the composer.json file to the project.

 {